GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-origin-trial-increase/index.md

 Attribution Reporting, Topics, FLEDGE, and Fenced Frames are all currently available in Chrome Stable and will be part of the increased traffic.
-We will start increasing traffic for Attribution Reporting and Topics from this week, FLEDGE and Fenced Frames will increase from November 9th.
+We will start increasing traffic for Attribution Reporting and Topics from this week, no sooner than October 26.
+FLEDGE and Fenced Frames will increase from November 9th.

 <table>
   <tr>